 Some run successful high-reputation nodes that have capital sitting on the sides.
 They want to open channels to other nodes but do not do it for free.
 You can buy inbound from them, or what is also called “leasing liquidity.”
 There are currently two primary ways to do this.
 One on LND, and one on C-Lightning.
 Depending on what node implementation you are running you would use one or the other.
 Let’s start with LND.

 For LND, you would use Lightning Pool by Lightning Labs.
 Lightning Pool is a blind auction system that matches a bid side and an ask side to create channels.
 Someone who wants inbound liquidity would post a bid, and someone who wants to sell liquidity would post an ask.
 The one posting the bid would also offer a certain amount in a percentage as payment to the peer that matches with them.
 This is a blind auction system, and you do not know who will match you.

 At Voltage, we make getting liquidity on lightning pool easy with our Flow product.
 Any LND node on the network can use Flow to order inbound liquidity from the Lightning Pool marketplace.
 More information can be found here.

 For C-Lightning, there is Liquidity Ads.
 Liquidity Ads is a peer-to-peer channel liquidity feature that allows you to choose who you accept inbound liquidity from.
 You still have to pay the one opening to you, but you know who it is beforehand.

-These are not the only methods, but they are the most common and the ones I use the most.
-You can get creative with your own way to get inbound, based on your own goals and use-cases.
-There is not a one-size-fits-all option with Lightning, but hopefully these four methods will help get you started.
+These are not the only methods; they are the most common and the ones I use the most.
+You can get creative with your own way of getting inbound, based on your own goals and use cases.
+There is not a one-size-fits-all option with Lightning, but hopefully, these four methods will help get you started.